Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 Motivation
 ----------

-The purpose of this section is to describe the Myriad-provided operations for various **spatial operations**, notably for 3D support.
+The purpose of this section is to describe the facilities offered by Myriad in terms of **spatial operations**, notably for 2D, 3D and 4D support.

-We introduced these elements mostly for convenience, to have them readily available in a simple, controllable form, pure Erlang, easy to enrich and without involving extra dependencies.
+We introduced these elements mostly for convenience, to have them readily available in a simple, controllable form, in pure Erlang, easy to enrich and without involving extra dependencies.

-This support is by no means expected to be complete, battle-tested or efficient.
+This support is not expected to be specifically complete, battle-tested or efficient.
 If looking for such traits, one may consider:

 - the elements already available directly in Erlang, notably the `gl <https://erlang.org/doc/man/gl.html>`_ module, providing for example primitives to `load OpenGL matrices <https://erlang.org/doc/man/gl.html#loadTransposeMatrixd-1>`_ and operate on them
 - in the Erlang community: `Wings 3D <http://www.wings3d.com/>`_, an open-source modeller `whose sources <https://github.com/dgud/wings/tree/master/src>`_ of course implement many spatial operations

-- integrating advanced, non-Erlang libraries such as ones for linear operations implementing the `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ specification; using the C binding (*CBLAS interface*) of a renown implementation (optimised at length and making use of processor-specific extensions, such as `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_) and making it available to Erlang typically thanks to either NIFs (most suitable approach here) or a C-node (possibly thanks to `Ceylan-Seaplus <http://seaplus.esperide.org>`_) would certainly be an option - all the more relevant that a bulk of linear operations could be offset to it; some Erlang projects target similar objectives, like `linalg <https://github.com/sklassen/erlang-linalg-native>`_ or `matrex <https://github.com/versilov/matrex>`_; more generally a library such as `GSL <https://www.gnu.org/software/gsl/>`_ (the GNU Scientific Library) ideally could be integrated as a whole to Erlang
+- integrating advanced, non-Erlang libraries such as ones for linear operations implementing the `BLAS <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ specification; using the C binding (*CBLAS interface*) of a renown implementation (optimised at length and making use of processor-specific extensions), such as `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_ and making it available to Erlang typically thanks to either NIFs (most suitable approach here) or a C-node (possibly thanks to `Ceylan-Seaplus <http://seaplus.esperide.org>`_) would certainly be an option - all the more relevant that a bulk of linear operations could be offset as a whole to it; some Erlang projects target similar objectives, like `linalg <https://github.com/sklassen/erlang-linalg-native>`_ or `matrex <https://github.com/versilov/matrex>`_; more generally the services implemented by a library such as `GSL <https://www.gnu.org/software/gsl/>`_ (the *GNU Scientific Library*) could, thanks to a third-party project, become available to Erlang programs

-In order to check the functional services and the correctness of operations, we recommend the use of `Scilab <https://www.scilab.org/>`_ (example on Arch: ``yay -Sy scilab``). `GNU Octave <https://www.gnu.org/software/octave/>`_ could be another good choice (example on Arch: ``pacman -Sy octave``).
-Beware to the lower-precision of their textual outputs (ex: use ``format long`` with Octave for 15 significant figures).
+In order to check the functional services and the correctness of operations, we recommend the use of `Scilab <https://www.scilab.org/>`_ (example on Arch: ``yay -Sy scilab``) or `GNU Octave <https://www.gnu.org/software/octave/>`_ (example on Arch: ``pacman -Sy octave``).
+Beware to the lower-precision of their textual outputs (ex: use ``format long`` with Octave to request 15 significant figures).